The Tarzan/Lone Ranger Adventure Hour

-The Tarzan/Lone Ranger Adventure Hour is an animated television series produced by Filmation that aired on CBS during the early 1980s.
+The Tarzan/Lone Ranger Adventure Hour is an American animated television series produced by Filmation that aired on CBS during the early 1980s.

 The series consisted of reruns of Tarzan, Lord of the Jungle paired with new episodes of Filmation's versions of The Lone Ranger and, in the second season, The New Adventures of Zorro, at which point the series was retitled The Tarzan/Lone Ranger/Zorro Adventure Hour.
 The series ran from 1980 to 1982.

 Don Diamond who voiced Sergeant Gonzales in this animated series previously portrayed Corporal Reyes in Disney's 1950s live-action series of Zorro.